Help! My Dog Barks & Lunges at Other Dogs!

 To change your dog’s response to other dogs, start working with your dog, standing still, at a distance where he can see another dog without reacting and where other dogs aren’t walking toward you.
 You can try this exercise, for example, at the edge of a lot where dogs get out to go to a dog park or pet store.
 Give your dog extra-special treats the moment he sees the other dog and stop the treats when either the other dog leaves or you and your dog walk away.
 This exercise will help change your dog’s association with other dogs from “that’s scary; I want it to go away” to “dogs make good things happen.”
 In cases of frustration, this exercise will help your dog too.
 After a while, your dog will see another dog and look at you, as if to say, “Where’s my treat?”

 If your dog starts to bark and lunge, you are too close and need to move back.
 When your dog is reacting, he isn’t thinking.
 Don’t expect him to listen to you.
 When your dog becomes comfortable at a given distance, you can try getting five feet closer.
 If you move too close too fast, you may see backsliding.
 Be patient.
 Since you will be using a lot of treats during this process, break the treats into tiny pea-size pieces.
 The rate at which you give your dog treats, not the size of the treat, is what matters.
-Feed your dog one tiny piece after another, and remember to reduce what you give him for meals.
+Feed your dog one tiny piece after another and remember to reduce what you give him for meals.

 Arousal!